AdobeDocs/analytics-platform.en/help/data-ingestion/adhoc.md

 1. In the **[!UICONTROL Select datasets]** step in **[!UICONTROL Add datasets]**:

-   1. Select the dataset that you created earlier (`Sample Data From CSV`) and any other dataset you want to include in your connection.
+   1. Select the dataset that you created earlier, for example **[!UICONTROL Sample Data From CSV]**, and any other dataset you want to include in your connection.

       ![Add datasets](./assets/cja-connections-adhoc-2.png)